tomassedovic/quicksilver-roguelike/README.md

 ```

 > Please make sure you don't ship your game with this left in!
 Someone
-> will press Escape unintentionally and lose their progress (or at
+> will press `Esc` unintentionally and lose their progress (or at
-> least be annoyed they have to start it again if it was saved).
-That
+> least be annoyed they have to restart the game).
+That someone will
-> someone will be me.
-Please add a confirmation step.
+> be me.
+Please add a confirmation step before closing the window.

 We'll need to add `quicksilver::input::Key` to our `use` declarations.

 As you can see, the player can walk through everything.
 The goblins,
 food, even the walls!
 This is fine if you're making a roguelike where